-The goal of this section is to identify the appropriate use of the RSM in South Florida conditions.
+The goal of this section is to identify appropriate use of the RSM in South Florida conditions.

-The calibrated and validated version of the model is appropriate for simulating the current water-management system in South Florida, as well as the historic (pre-drainage) natural system.
-The calibrated and validated model will be particularly useful for simulating various alternatives in Everglades restoration, and assessing water-supply, and flood-control alternatives in South Florida.
+The calibrated and validated version of the RSM is appropriate for simulating the current water-management system in South Florida.
+The calibrated and validated model will be particularly useful for simulating various alternatives in Everglades restoration, and assessing water-supply and flood-control alternatives in South Florida.

 For canals of nearly-zero bed slope, such as those in South Florida, the only way to induce flows is to mechanically force a depth gradient, at which time some inertia may be present.
-This flow is unsteady and the Manning equation is not able to provide the unsteadiness and associated convection and diffusion properties of a wave governed primarily by friction and a depth-gradient.
+This flow is unsteady and the Manning equation is not able to provide the unsteadiness and associated convection and diffusion properties of a wave governed primarily by friction and a depth gradient.
 There is an urgent need to perform theoretical work to identify the convective and diffusive properties of such waves and to eventually build the canal model on these premises.
-Barring this, an alternative is to implement full dynamic-wave modeling in the canals, with all the attendant nonlinearities, instabilities, and extensive data requirements that characterize dynamic wave computations.
+Barring this, an alternative is to implement full dynamic-wave modeling in the canals, with all the attendant nonlinearities, which will likely impose the additional data requirements and increased numerical efforts typically associated with dynamic-wave computations.